ShrishtiRaizada/Healthopedia/README.md

-# Shortlisting Task2 for Banao Technologies by Shrishti Raizada (Django J-1)
+# Blog Post App by Shrishti Raizada
 # Mysql is used as a database

 Patient Portal